 STORK projects and STORK 2.0

 One of the fundamental pieces for confidence in the digital world is the electronic identity (eID).
-The European Union, aware of the importance of the eID for the deployment of services of Electronic Administration and to strengthen the Digital Single Market, has been developing a pan-European infrastructure for electronic identification of citizens and businesses, through references in some of its most relevant initiatives (the Digital Agenda and its action Plan of Electronic Administration 2011-2015, the work programme ISA, the European directive of services of the internal market), the future regulation on electronic identity and services of confidence and the inclusion of eID projects in the framework programme for competitiveness and innovation (Competitiveness and Innovation Framework Programme - CIP).
+The European Union, aware of the importance of the eID for the deployment of services of E-government and to strengthen the Digital Single Market, has been developing a pan-European infrastructure for electronic identification of citizens and businesses, through references in some of its most relevant initiatives (the Digital Agenda and its action Plan of E-government 2011-2015, the work programme ISA, the European directive of services of the internal market), the future regulation on electronic identity and services of confidence and the inclusion of eID projects in the framework programme for competitiveness and innovation (Competitiveness and Innovation Framework Programme - CIP).

 After its completion, STORK managed to deploy in a significant number of European countries a platform of interoperability of European electronic identities that allows citizens to establish new electronic relations across borders, by simply presenting your eID national, as well as a reference framework sustainable on a pan-European level.

 The experience gained in STORK is already having an impact on the effective implementation of the cross-border electronic identity, as much of the technical knowledge accumulated and barriers legal interoperability identified have served as a source of knowledge for the proposed regulation of electronic identity confidence and services presented in 2012 by the European commission.